19 Fortuna: Name and symbol

+Orbit

+Fortuna orbits the Sun with an average distance (or semi-major axis of 2.44 astronomical units (AU), an orbital period of 3.82 years, and an orbital inclination of 1.57°, placing it within the inner main asteroid belt.
+Along its elliptical orbit, its distance from the Sun varies between 2.06 AU at perihelion to 2.83 AU at aphelion due to an orbital eccentricity of 0.16.
+It does not belong to any known asteroid family, making it a background asteroid.

 Physical characteristics

 The Hubble Space Telescope observed Fortuna in 1993.
 It was resolved with an apparent diameter of 0.20 arcseconds (4.5 pixels in the Planetary Camera) and its shape was found to be nearly spherical.
 Satellites were searched for but none were detected.

 Stellar occultations by Fortuna have been observed several times.
 Fortuna has been studied by radar.

 Fortuna has been perturbed by the 80 km 135 Hertha and was initially estimated by Baer to have a mass of 1.08×10^19 kg.
 A more recent estimate by Baer suggests it has a mass of 1.27×10^19 kg.

-On 21 December 2012, Fortuna (~200 km) harmlessly passed within 6.5 Gm of asteroid 687 Tinette.